openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

     - `addText`, the text on the right side of add item button component
     - `addTextTips`, if has `maxCount`, the text will update with count
     - Take set data disk when create instance as an example `src/pages/compute/containers/Instance/actions/StepCreate/BaseStep/index.jsx` :
-      - can set unlimit number of data disk
+      - can set unlimited number of data disk

       ```javascript
       {